lgeorgieff/ccbuild/README.md

 at https://www.npmjs.com/package/google-closure-compiler#specifying-options.

 # Use ccbuild programmatically
-I n addition to use _ccbuild_ as an executable, you may alos use it directly from your code.
+In addition to use _ccbuild_ as an executable, you may also use it directly from your code.
 Therefore it offers the type CCBuild that implements the _events.EventEmitter_ interface of Node.js.
 You may specify all supported arguments as an array of strings and pass it to the constructor of CCBuild.
 Afterwards CCBuild starts processing and emits the following events:
  * argsError
  * help
  * version